UPDATED: September 30th, 2020

 The Turkish government has a number of travel restrictions that it uses to control its borders.
 This includes special measures to protect security and health in the country.

-The COVID-19 coronavirus outbreak is leading more and more national governments to place travel restrictions on foreign visitors in the interests of public safety.
-The Turkish government is no exception, with the announcement today of new rules to safeguard public health and prevent the spread of coronavirus.
+The COVID-19 outbreak has led the majority of national governments to place travel restrictions on foreign visitors in the interests of public safety.
+The Turkish government responded swiftly to the crisis by introducing temporary entry rules and safety measures.

 This article looks at what these restrictions are and explains: